terraform-aws-modules/terraform-aws-emr/README.md

 - Security group for EMR `service` to support private clusters
 - IAM roles for autoscaling, EMR `service`, and EC2 instance profiles

+> [!IMPORTANT]
-  :information_source: The appropriate resources have been tagged with `{ "for-use-with-amazon-emr-managed-policies" = true }` to support the use of the recommended IAM policy `"arn:aws:iam::aws:policy/service-role/AmazonEMRServicePolicy_v2"`.
+> The appropriate resources have been tagged with `{ "for-use-with-amazon-emr-managed-policies" = true }` to support the use of the recommended IAM policy `"arn:aws:iam::aws:policy/service-role/AmazonEMRServicePolicy_v2"`.
 Users are required to tag the appropriate VPC resources (VPC and subnets) as needed.
 See [here](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-managed-iam-policies.html) for more details regarding v2 of managed EMR policies and their usage requirements.

 ## Usage